 From that point, podcasting gradually but steadily gained popularity.
 Libsyn.com (Liberated Syndication) emerged in October 2004 as the first podcast service provider.
 By the end of the year, the number of Google searches for the term “podcasts” had surpassed 100,000.
 Hammersley’s coinage was permanent.

 By 2005, the hype surrounding podcasts was starting to gain traction.
-It was the year the New Oxford American Dictionary named ‘podcast’ the Word of the Year, firmly establishing podcasts as the emerging media trend that was already, or soon would be, on everyone’s lips (or entered into their search bars).
+It was the year the New Oxford American Dictionary named ‘podcast’ the Word of the Year, firmly establishing podcasts as the emerging media trend that was on everyone’s lips (or entered into their search bars).
 Several landmark events occurred in 2005, laying the groundwork for what the podcasting industry would later become.
-Todd Cochrane, a broadcast producer who founded the company Podcast Connect Inc., published the first DIY guide to podcasting: Do-It-Yourself Guide.
+Todd Cochrane, a broadcast producer who founded the company Podcast Connect Inc., published the first DIY guide to podcasting.

 Podcasts were first presented in front of live audiences in 2006 when they were liberated from the confines of every listener’s Apple earbuds.
 During a keynote address to begin the year, Steve Jobs demonstrated to a live audience how to create their podcast using Apple’s free GarageBand software.
 When 2007 came arrived, podcasts began to gain recognition for the massive audiences they were accumulating.
 With over a quarter-million downloads per episode, English comedian Ricky Gervais set the Guinness World Record for the most downloaded podcast.

 By 2019, 165 million people had listened to a podcast, with 90 million Americans listening to a podcast monthly.
 This massive interest in the medium foreshadowed an inevitable shift, which writer for The Vulture, Nicholas Quah, refers to as “the era of big podcasting.”
-At this point, Spotify and Apple Music had been competing for audio share for years.
+At this point, Spotify and Apple Music had been competing for a share of the audio space for years.
 After becoming the dominant music platform, the Swedish streaming service began to make several strategic business moves to establish itself as the premier platform for podcasts.

 Podcast ad revenue is expected to exceed $1.5 billion by the end of 2023.
 There are chances that podcasting might be on its way to being swallowed up by media conglomerates.
 Additionally, it’s true that the medium’s DIY origins are no longer recognizable.
 Be that as it may, it’s worth remembering that podcasting is still in its infancy.
 There will inevitably be many new eras speckling the horizon as this medium, like so many before it, changes with the times and grows into its own.